 - Students will be able to critically think and critically write about key themes in regions across the globe - Students will be able to discuss the relationship between the physical and human geographies of the world's major regions - Students will be able to identify patterns of migrations by examining the origins and diffusion patterns of cultural traits such as language, religion, foods, and forms of dress. - Students will be able to develop lesson plans that integrate geography into global history lessons.
 Grading:

 Each essay is worth 6.25%.
 Each lesson plan is worth 6.25%.
 Your final exam is worth 12.5% of your grade.
 Folders will be due on Wednesdays at 10 pm.
 I will do my best to give you feedback by Saturday.
 You will have until the following Wednesday to submit a revised version of that week's essay and/or the lesson plan in response to my feedback for an improved grade if you receive less than 100% on the assignment.
 Each assignment is programmed for up to 2 submissions.
 If a third is necessary for technical reasons, we will deal with it on a case-by-case basis.
 In order to qualify to revise and resubmit for an improved grade, the initial submission must be submitted on time.
+Several of the folders contain one or more map games you can complete for extra credit.
+To receive credit, please submit a screenshot of your successful score (at least 90% correct) along with your essay.
+To receive credit, extra credit must be submitted on time.
 Due Dates for folders:

-June 6: Folder 1: US and Canada

-June 13: Folder 2: Latin America and the Caribbean

-June 20: Folder 3: Africa and Southwest Asia

-June 27: Folder 4: Europe and Russian Domain

-June 29: Folder 5: Central Asia and East Asia

-July 5: Folder 6: South Asia and Southeast Asia (an extra day due to the July 4th holiday)

-July 11: Folder 7: Australia and Oceania

-July 18: Last day to submit any late or revised assignments.

-July 19-23: Online Final Exam Available

-All essays and lesson plans must be uploaded in the appropriate dialog box in that week's assignment folder.
+June 5: Folder 1: US and Canada June 12: Folder 2: Latin America and the Caribbean June 19: Folder 3: Africa and Southwest Asia June 26: Folder 4: Europe and Russian Domain July 3: Folder 5: Central Asia and East Asia July 10: Folder 6: South Asia and Southeast Asia (an extra day due to the July 4th holiday) July 17: Folder 7: Australia and Oceania July 18: Last day to submit any late or revised assignments.
+July 19-24: Online Final Exam Available All essays and lesson plans must be uploaded in the appropriate dialog box in that week's assignment folder.
 The rubric is connected to the specific assignment so lesson plans must be uploaded to the lesson plan dialog box and essays to the essay dialog box.
 All assignments will be checked by SafeAssign for plagiarism.
 To access the assignments folders, open "Assignments", then that week's folder, then click on the assignment title to open the dialog box and see the rubric.
 Assignments submitted in any other manner, including email, will not be graded.

-Syllabus Change Policy

-Except for changes that substantially affect implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.
+Syllabus Change Policy Except for changes that substantially affect implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.
 If changes are made to the syllabus, I will notify you via email through Blackboard.
 It is essential that you have your correct email linked to your Blackboard account and that you check your Hunter or other Blackboard-linked email regularly.
 Bounced emails will not be an acceptable excuse for not being aware of changes or any other communications to the class.
 Hunter College statement on Academic Integrity: